mmiele/TechnicalNotes/BotFramework/webchat-direct-line/README.md

 ![webchat directline token](media/webchat-directline-token.PNG)

+## Prerequisites

+A registered bot.
+For more information, see [Register a bot with Azure Bot Service](https://docs.microsoft.com/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-3.0).

 ## Web Chat secret

 When embedding a Web Chat in an HTML page, you can provide either a **Direct Line secret** or a **Direct Line token** so the Web Chat can communicate with the bot.